handymenny/uecapabilityparser-preprocessor/README.md

     a.
 For types `DLF, HDF, QMDL/QDML2 DIAG, SDM` baseband logs are converted to pcap by [scat](https://github.com/fgsect/scat).<br>
     b.
 For type `NSG JSON` the pcap header and the pcap packets are extracted from the json.<br>
     c.
 For types `PCAP, PCAPNG` nothing is done in this step.
-2. The messages relevant for uecapabilityparser are extracted from the pcap (step 1 result or input).
+2. The messages relevant for uecapabilityparser are extracted from the pcap (step 1).
 These messages are stored in an optimized pcap.
 This step uses tshark (part of Wireshark).

 ## Usage
 1. Download the last archive from [release page](https://github.com/HandyMenny/uecapabilityparser-preprocessor/releases)